Check database credentials

 check_env_app()

-stops with a clear error listing the missing variables.
+Each function returns TRUE invisibly on success, or stops with a clear error listing the missing variables.

 Step 2: Generate Platform UUIDs